 If only one had heard it, you could blame a hyperactive imagination, but when three say they heard the same thing, you have to wonder what was going on.
 There is no explanation why the car Lynn Jennifer Groesbeck, 25, was driving ended up upside down in Utah’s Spanish Fork River along with her 18-month-old daughter Lily.
 And it wasn’t until the next day, an estimated 14 hours after the crash, that a man fishing along the banks saw the bottom of the car protruding from the shallow waters of the river.

-[by Dean Smith] We all struggle for answered prayer.
+We all struggle for answered prayer.
 Sometimes we wonder if God even heard us.
 When we look at the Gospels, Jesus used a variety of parables to teach on prayer.
-One found in Luke 18:2-8 — involves a widow who was taken advantage of by an unscrupulous person and went before a judge seeking legal help.
+One found in Luke 18:1-8 involves a widow who was taken advantage of by an unscrupulous person and went before a judge seeking legal help.
 We are told the judge did not fear God and did not respect man (v 2).
 It was a simple way of saying he was corrupt.
 Justice was for sale in this town.
+The widow apparently didn’t have the means to buy the justice she needed, so the judge put her off, but she kept coming back.
+Using this story, Jesus showed one of the keys to successful prayer is praying until you prevail.
+The widow came back again and again seeking help.
+The phrase “for a while” (v 4) that Jesus used to describe the length of her struggle implies a considerable period of time — days for certain, probably weeks.
+For the intercessor, the prayer battle may extend …

 [by Barb Smith] Lately, I have been thinking back to the days when my husband and I looked to adoption as a way to have children we could not produce on our own.
 We had gone for prayer and then went through a battery of fertility tests and procedures to no avail, because God had a different plan.
 After two years of pursuing adoption through private and government agencies, our hopes for a child faded.
 As a final option, we considered international adoption and pursued various avenues.